Leather Consumer Goods Industry in Hong Kong

 Performance of Hong Kong’s Exports of Leather Consumer Goods

-After a decline of 18% last year, Hong Kong’s exports of leather consumer goods fell 5% to HK$11.3 billion in the first five months of 2017.
-Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also fell by 5%, while domestic exports rose by 32%.
+After a decline of 5% last year, Hong Kong’s exports of leather consumer goods fell by another 3% to HK$13.5 billion in the first half of 2018.
+Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also fell on par, while domestic exports plunged by 41% against a low base of comparison.

-The US remains the leading export destination for Hong Kong's leather consumer goods, accounting for 27% of the total during January-May 2017, followed by the Chinese mainland, Macau and the EU with respective shares of 19%, 11% and 11%.
+The US was the leading export destination for Hong Kong's leather consumer goods, accounting for 23% of the total during January-June 2018, followed by the Chinese mainland, Macau and the EU with respective shares of 22%, 15% and 12%.

-In terms of performance, Hong Kong’s exports of leather consumer goods to the US declined by 6% in the first five months of 2017, whereas sales to the Chinese mainland and Macau gain 11% and 13%, respectively.
-However, sales to the EU plummeted by 21%, with major member states like Italy, the Netherlands and Germany seeing respective descents of 8%, 32% and 34%.
+In terms of performance, Hong Kong’s exports of leather consumer goods to the US slid by 22% in the first six months of 2018, whereas sales to the Chinese mainland and Macau grew by 12% and 33%, respectively.
+However, sales to the EU decreased by 3%, with major member states like the Netherlands and Germany seeing respective descents of 5% and 17%, and Italy posting encouraging growth of 31%.

-Product‑wise, exports of leather handbags, trunks, suitcases, representing 49% of Hong Kong’s total exports of leather consumer goods, rose by 5% during the first five months of 2017, while sales of leather footwear and other clothing accessories slid by 13% and 9%, respectively.
+Product wise, exports of leather handbags, trunks, suitcases, representing 52% of Hong Kong’s total exports of leather consumer goods, rose by 3% in January-June 2018, while sales of leather footwear dropped and other clothing accessories dropped by 10% and 4%, respectively.

 The majority of leather goods manufacturers in Hong Kong are small and medium enterprises (SMEs) which predominantly produce on an OEM basis for leading brands in North America, Western Europe and Japan.
 An increasing number of manufacturers are involved in product design and development, engineering, modelling, tooling and quality control.
 However, many of them still prefer selling to overseas importers and distributors, who in turn market to wholesalers and retailers.